Easy Power Bowls

 Vegetable kabobs

-Sure, you can mostly use any veggies you want.
-But some veggies are not ideal here.
-The trick?
-Use veggies that all cook in a relatively similar timeframe.
-That means no extra hard veggies like carrots or potatoes.
-Here are the best vegetables for veggie kabobs:
+You can mostly use any veggies you want for veggie kabobs, but some are not ideal here.
+The trick is to use veggies that all cook in a relatively similar timeframe.
+That means no extra hard veggies like carrots or potatoes (or parboil them first).
+Here are the best vegetables for veggie kabobs, in our opinion:

 • Bell peppers, multi-colored for a beautiful look